ReversingID/Crackmes-Repository/README.EN.md

 ### How to Download?

 For now you can clone the repository or download the crackme manually.
-We will create a download system which can be access by a script to ease this process.
+Next time, we will create a download system which can be accessed by a script to ease this process.

 ### How to Contribute?

 This is an open project.

 You can share crackmes you have or you know if it's not in our list yet.
-To do it, you can:
+To do it, your options are:

 - Do a pull request
-- Send mail to pengurus [at] reversing.id
+- Send mail to `pengurus [at] reversing.id`
-- Notify us at telegram group @ReversingID
+- Notify us at telegram group `@ReversingID`

+You can also help us by host all the crackmes so anyone can download it directly.
+Tell us your server and we will add it as mirror list.

+You can also review and write solution / writeup to any crackmes.
+For this purpose, go to [Solution](https://github.com/ReversingID/Crackmes-Solution) and give us your pull request.

 So, happy cracking.

 Reversing.ID

 Revealing the truth through reverse engineering.

+#### Mirror List